Whole30 Breakfast Casserole

 Instructions

-- 3Add the spinach, garlic and half of the green onions.
-Cook for 1 to 2 minutes, distributing the spinach as evenly as possible.
-Remove from the heat and let cool slightly.
+- 3Add the spinach, garlic, and half of the green onions to the skillet.
+Cook 1–2 minutes over medium heat, stirring to distribute the spinach evenly, until wilted.
+Remove from heat and let cool 2–3 minutes.

-- 4In a large bowl, beat the eggs and milk.
+- 4In a large bowl, whisk together the eggs and almond milk until fully combined.

 Nutrition — Per Serving